sciZer0/newdiscoveries/a/README.md

 the apple starts moving downwards (closer to the ground).

-Importantly, the apple starts its motion downwards ONLY BECAUSE during every moment “something” is pushing (or , of course, if wanted, we might say “pulling” or “attracting”) this apple downwards (closer to the ground).
-So when you let an apple out of your hand, this apple starts moving downwards.
+Importantly, the apple starts its motion downwards ONLY BECAUSE during every moment “something” is pushing (or , of course, if wanted, we might say "pulling" or "attracting") the apple downwards (closer to the ground).
+So when you let an apple out of your hand, the apple starts moving downwards.

 In other words, during every moment, “something” is pushing the apple downwards and we (people) call this “something” Gravitational Force.